pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d10ddiarg_stream_output_declaration_entry.md

 ### -field RegisterMask [in]

 The xyzw register mask for the portion of the stream output.
-That is, the four least signifigant bits (LSBs) of the mask represent xyzw respectively.
+That is, the four least significant bits (LSBs) of the mask represent xyzw respectively.

 ## -see-also